ivanbruel/TextStyle/README.md

 ## Installation

-RxResult is available through [CocoaPods](http://cocoapods.org).
+TextStyle is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby